The Twilight Children: Production

 Vertigo editor Shelly Bond encouraged Cooke to produce a collaborative work.
-Cooke proposed Hernandez, who accepted to write a series.
+Cooke proposed Hernández, who accepted to write a series.
 Dave Stewart colored the work.

 Some have typified the story as a comic book expressing a low-budget B-movie, typically seen in 1970s rendered by Cooke in his 1960s comics style.
 This highly symbolic story is the last one published by Darwyn Cooke.

 Publication

 The first issue of the four-issue series débuted from Vertigo in October 2015, with a December cover date.
 It was one of a dozen titles Vertigo launched that month.
 The last issue appeared in January 2016 with a March cover date.
 Following serialization it has been republished in a collected edition.